Coarser Equivalences for Causal Concurrency: Grain Commutativity

 \seclabel{syntactic-weakenings}

-In this section, we present a new, stronger, and more syntactic definition of equivalence for concurrent runs that can overcome the hardness results previously discussed.
+In this section, we present a new stronger and more syntactic definition of equivalence for concurrent runs that can overcome the hardness results previously discussed.
 We build on the theory of traces, where equivalence is defined based on a commutativity relation on the alphabet of program actions.
-The new equivalence relation is defined based on an extended commutativity relation that additionally allows commuting some pairs of {\em words} over the same underlying alphabet.
+The new equivalence relation is defined based on an extended commutativity relation that additionally allows commutating some pairs of {\em words} over the same underlying alphabet, and strictly weakens trace equivalence.
+First, let us briefly discuss that unchecked generalization in this direction can very quickly result in hardness.

-\begin{definition}[Blocks] A word in the language of the regular expression $\sum_{x \in \vars} \ev{-, \wt, x}\ev{-, \rd, x}^*$ is called a {\em block}.
-We call a block {\em valid} in the context of a specific word $u$ in $\Sigma_\noval^*$ iff it is a {\em subsequence} of $u$ and it includes all the read events $\ev{-,\rd, x}$ that read from the write event of the block. \end{definition} Note that the events of a block may belong to several different threads.
-Let $\ThreadsOf{B} = \bigcup_{e \in B} \ThreadOf{e}$, and let $\VariableOf{B}$ denote the particular variable $x$ accessed by all operations in a given block $B$.
-Observe that, by definition, no two blocks can share an event.
-We will conflate notations and simply write $e \in B$ to indicate that $e$ is an event that appears as part of the block $B$.
-Valid blocks are defined for a specific word, but we will not refer to the word explicitly when it is clear in the context.